theochem/horton/doc/user_other_integration_grids.rst

     grid = BeckeMolGrid(coordinates, numbers, pseudo_numbers, 'fine')

 The available levels of accuracy for the built-in numerical integration grids are documented in :ref:`ref_grids`.
-One can also control in more detail the radial and angular components of the integration grids.
+You can also control in more detail the radial and angular components of the integration grids.
 For more details, please refer to the API documentation of :py:class:`horton.grid.molgrid.BeckeMolGrid` and :py:class:`horton.grid.atgrid.AtomicGridSpec`.